 Even though the feature has been referred to a glacier for a long time, most photos of any time period (especially after the 1930's) give it the appearance of a permanent snowfield or rock glacier than a large glacier in places like Washington or Alaska.
 The 1994 crevasse did cause some stir and many believe that the glacier still survives.

-Other than the 1994 crevasse that opened up in the center of the talus bulge on the Timpanogos Glacier, there have been no signs that I know of that have pointed to actual crevasses or moving ice, though those two incidences 22 years apart are intriguing.
+Other than the 1994 and 2016 crevasses that opened up in the center of the talus bulge on the Timpanogos Glacier, there have been few recent signs that I know of that have pointed to actual crevasses or moving ice, though those two incidences 22 years apart are intriguing.

 In the early 1900's, the latest first hand report I can find reporting any crevasses is from 1916.
 Other first hand reports of crevasses were in 1907 and 1912.
-If you know of any first hand reports of actual witnesses after this date, please let me know.
-Some second hand accounts [1907, 1912, and 1916] claim that there were occasional small crevasses until the Dust Bowl Drought.
+If you know of any first hand reports of actual witnesses after 1916, please let me know.
+Some second hand accounts claim that there were occasional small crevasses until the Dust Bowl Drought.
 There were also reported crevasses in 1942 and 1946, but what they looked like is entirely unclear since I haven't seen any photographs of them.
 A news article actually says that one person had to be rescued from a crevasse in 1942 (see below).